nwatanbe/enzymenet/README.md

 ## Candidate enzyme prioritization
 When you want to change 2 input files, you should change them into new file names in "/Downloaded_directory_path/enzymenet/script/test_vv.sh".
 You have to include 2 FASTA files in "/Downloaded_directory_path/enzymenet/data/"

-Run time depends on the dataset size.
 # 5. License
 This software is released under the MIT License, according to LICENSE.txt.

 # 6. Related publications
 1. Naoki Watanabe., Masaki Yamamoto., Masahiro Murata., Yuki Kuriya., and Michihiro Araki.